kartograph/kartograph.org/docs/kartograph.py/install-ubuntu.md

 layout: docs
 title: Installing Kartograph.py on Ubuntu
 ---

 # Installing Kartograph.py on Ubuntu

 This is how install Kartograph on a fresh Ubuntu 12.04 system.

+## Installing the pre-requisites

 At first you need to make sure that you have the following libraries installed.
 They are needed to compile the dependencies for Kartograph.
 Note that this instructions work with version 0.4.6 and will probably not work with older versions.

     sudo apt-get install libxslt1-dev
     sudo apt-get install python-dev
     sudo apt-get install python-shapely

+## Setup a virtual environment

 Then you probably want to install virtualenv which allows you to run Kartograph in a safe environment: